a Citizen Scientist

 river site.
 Site registration fees are generally

-paid by the local sponsor, not the volunteer monitor.
+paid by the local sponsor or community, not the volunteer monitor.
 This

 fee covers all training, equipment, analyses, data management